wolfmcnally/SwiftUIPrint/README.md

 ![](images/1.jpg)

 Now, let's say you want a button that *prints* this view to any printer.
 Ahh, not so fast!
-There's currently no simple way out of the box for SwiftUI to do that.
-This package, **SwiftUIPrint**, makes it easy to print a SwiftUI view using scalable resolution.
+There's currently no simple way out of the box for SwiftUI to do that. **SwiftUIPrint** makes it easy to print a SwiftUI view using scalable resolution.

 **SwiftUIPrint** provides a `PagePreview` so you can display your view as a thumbnail in roughly the aspect it will be printed.
 Here's the code for that: